gbowerman/azure-minecraft/azure-marketplace/minecraft-server-ubuntu/README.md

-# Install Minecraft server on a Debian virtual machine
+# Install Minecraft server on a Linux virtual machine

 This template deploys and sets up a customized Minecraft server on an Ubuntu virtual machine, with you as the operator.
 It also deploys a Virtual Network, Network Security Group, Public IP addresses and a Network Interface.